JetBrains/compose-multiplatform/tutorials/Tab_Navigation/README.md

 ## What is covered

-In this tutorial, we will show you how to use tabbing navigation between components via keyboard shortcuts `tab` and `shift+tab`.
+In this tutorial, we will show you how to use tabbing navigation between components via keyboard shortcuts `tab` and `shift + tab`.

 ## Simple example

+To move focus between UI components using keyboard shortcuts in a composition, you need to create a `FocusRequester` link and apply the `Modifier.focusOrder` modifier to each component you want to navigate.

+- `FocusRequester` sends requests to change focus.
+- `Modifier.focusOrder` is used to specify a custom focus traversal order.

+In the example below, we simply create a `FocusRequester` list and create text fields for each `FocusRequester` in the list.
+Each text field sends a focus request to the previous and next text field in the list when using the `shift + tab` or `tab` keyboard shortcut.

 ```kotlin
 import androidx.compose.desktop.Window